 “Weight is the biggest issue for me.
-I find myself using my suspenders for a couple months.
+I find myself using my suspenders for a couple of months.
 Then, when my shoulders get sore, I take them off for a couple of months until my hips and lower back start to feel it.
 Rinse, repeat.
 When I first started building, I used to load up my tool bags and fill up every pocket available with chisels screwdrivers, etc. I started out with affordable nylon bags, but I would go through them every couple of years.
 They just seem to fall apart and don’t age very well.

 Eventually, I went big and purchased a true leather rig for the long haul.
 I’ve had mine for eight years, and during that time I’ve also learned to work smarter.
 Now, I fill it with just the tools I need for the job.
-Weight is still a concern, and I’ve been trying to trade in my heavier metal tools for equivalent plastic, aluminum and titanium models.”
+Weight is still a concern, and I’ve been trying to trade in my heavier metal tools for equivalent plastic, aluminum, and titanium models.”

 Ever check out a “review” site and you can’t tell if they actually tested the tools or if they’re just “recommending” the Amazon top sellers?